To help you more easily understand your choices, here’s an overview of what is available in the senior living industry.

-There are typically three Life Plan Community options are available in the senior living industry: LifeCare®, modified LifeCare®, and fee-for-service.
-Each of these options offers a wide variety of services (maintenance, linen service, housekeeping, dining) and amenities (fitness area, pool, classes and clubs and socialization activities) as well as a resident’s transfer to an appropriate level of care, including assisted living, memory care, short-term rehabilitation and skilled nursing.
+Typically three Life Plan Community options are available in the senior living industry: LifeCare®, modified LifeCare®, and fee-for-service.
+Each of these options offers a wide variety of services (maintenance, linen service, housekeeping, dining) and amenities (fitness area, pool, classes, and clubs and socialization activities) as well as a resident’s transfer to an appropriate level of care, including assisted living, memory care, short-term rehabilitation, and skilled nursing.

 While these three different types of communities have a lot of similarities, there are also quite a few differences.
 Fill out the form on this page or call us at 706-740-4204 to schedule an appointment to learn more about what is available at Brandon Wilde.

-- They offer a wide variety of included services, amenities, wellness programs, dining and health care at a predictable monthly rate.
+- LifeCare® communities offer a wide variety of included services, amenities, wellness programs, dining and health care at a predictable monthly rate.

 - You have guaranteed access to a full continuum of quality on-site care, including personal care, short- and long-term rehab, skilled nursing and memory care, at predictable monthly rates that are far below market rates.

-- A portion of your entrance fee is refundable back to you or your estate.
-(Brandon Wilde has an option that refunds 80% of your entrance fee.)
+- A portion of your entrance fee is refundable to you or your estate.

 Modified LifeCare® community

-- You have guaranteed access to a full continuum of quality on-site care, including assisted living, short- and long-term rehab, skilled nursing, and memory care, but the number of days of higher levels of care are included in your entrance fee.
-After you use up your covered health care days, you’ll pay market rate for any ongoing care.
+- You have guaranteed access to a full continuum of quality on-site care, including assisted living, short- and long-term rehab, skilled nursing, and memory care, but the number of days included in your entrance fee is limited.
+After you use up your covered health care days, you’ll pay market rates for ongoing care.